donzefaceynex/Candy-crush-copy/README.md

-The game is written in Kotlin, most likely using Android Studio.

 It’s a match-3 puzzle game, like Candy Crush, based on the file name and likely assets in res/ or assets/.